KIZI/InBeat/README.md

 ## Installation - Chef cookbook (Recommended)

 We provide a set of installation scripts to build a complete image with InBeat services.
 The following tutorial provides local installation for testing and development purposes.
-For production installation the same scripts for [Chef](https://www.chef.io/) in cookbooks folder.
+For production installation the same set of scripts can be used for [Chef](https://www.chef.io/) (./cookbooks folder).

 ### Prerequisites